Retail Meat Prices & Price Spreads

 Between 2002 and 2008, ERS provided monthly average retail price data for selected cuts and aggregate categories of beef, pork, poultry, lamb, and veal, based on electronic supermarket scanner data.
 The database contains meat-cut categories that correspond to BLS meat-cut categories and provide an alternative way to estimate retail prices.
 (Congress mandated this alternative process in the Livestock Mandatory Reporting Act of 1999.)
 Along with the BLS categories, the ERS database includes price data on additional cuts, information on volume sold, and the discount effects of featuring.
 (An April 2003 Amber Waves data feature contains a few examples on how meat prices respond to featuring and season.)

 BLS also publishes average retail prices for selected meat cuts.
 Scanner data standard table 1 presents average retail prices for selected meat cuts from both BLS and the supermarket scanner data.
 BLS collects prices from a larger number and greater variety of outlets, but does not collect data on sales volume.
-(November 2009) compares BLS and scanner data, describing the differences between these two data sets and evaluating their relative strengths and weaknesses.
+Comparing Two Sources of Retail Meat Price Data (November 2009, see link below) compares BLS and scanner data, describing the differences between these two data sets and evaluating their relative strengths and weaknesses.

 ERS develops price spreads for beef, pork, broilers, turkey, and eggs as a measure that describes the allocation of the consumer dollar among the various stages of marketing in the livestock/meat industry.
 The measuring points are the farm and wholesale and retail levels in the marketing chain.
 The farm and wholesale prices are from USDA's Market News, and retail prices are from BLS.
 Prices from these sources are standardized to reflect 1 pound of meat at the retail level.
 Meat Price Spreads are reported monthly for total (farm to retail), farm to wholesale, and wholesale to retail.